 Too many cooks or the perfect recipe for success?

-Important to every CRDN event is equity of voices and we pride ourselves in bringing together the different rare disease stakeholders on an equal standing.
+and and ideaas and innovate Important to every CamRARE event is equity of voices and we pride ourselves in bringing together the different rare disease stakeholders on an equal standing.
 RARESummit 2019 was no different and with innovation and stakeholder voices at the heart of our planning we launched our first Hackathon; “Looking to the Future of the UK Strategy on Rare Diseases”.

-The aim of the hackathon was to gather the collective voices of those attending RARESummit and give them a platform and structure within which to feed directly into the newly launched “National Conversation on Rare Diseases”.
-Launched in July 2019 by Baroness Nicola Blackwood (Parliamentary Under Secretary of State at the Department of Health and Social Care [DHSC].
+The aim of the hackathon was to gather the collective voices of those attending RARESummit and give them a platform and structure within which to feed directly into the newly launched “National Conversation on Rare Diseases” launched in autumn 2019 by Baroness Nicola Blackwood (Parliamentary Under Secretary of State at the Department of Health and Social Care [DHSC].

-The purpose was to gather the opinions of the rare disease community: patients; families; and professionals on the impact of the existing 2013 UK Rare Disease Strategy and to set priorities for the 2020 update.
+The outcome was a report capturing the opinions and ideas of the rare disease community: patients; advocates; and professionals on the impact of the existing 2013 UK Rare Disease Strategy and their top priorities for the UK Rare Disease Framework 2020.
+The report laid out each priority alongside the top-voted innovative idea to help drive this priority area forward.

 It is important to hear from the people who know the problems better than anyone else, and to move forward from this current Rare Disease Strategy to the next.